-Disclosure Quantity Units No. of substantiated complaints on customer privacy N/A # No. of complaints addressed N/A # No. of customers, users and account holders whose information is uppresses used for secondary N/A # what is the impact and where does it occur?
+Disclosure Quantity Units No. of substantiated complaints on customer privacy N/A # No. of complaints addressed N/A # No. of customers, users and account holders whose information is upurposes used for secondary N/A # What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitment resources, grievance mechaand initiatives do you have anisms, and/or pro jects, programs, Not Applicable No t Applicable What are the Risk/s Identified?
-Identify risk/s related to material topic of the organization Manag ement Approach Not Applicable No t Applicable What are the Opportunity/ies Identified? ement Approach Identify the opportunity/ies related to material topic of the organization Not Applicable No t Applicable
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitment resources, grievance mech and initiatives do you have anisms, and/or pro jects, programs, Not Applicable No t Applicable What are the Risk/s Identified? ement Approach Not Applicable No t Applicable What are the Opportunity/ies Identified?
+Identify the opportunity/ies related to material topic of the organization ement Approach Not Applicable No t Applicable